 As we begin to see the light at the end of the coronavirus tunnel, businesses are facing questions surrounding how to safely, efficiently, and effectively return to some level of normality.

+Are we entering the post covid phase?
 Given the overwhelming and detrimental impact this pandemic has had on the economy, successfully navigating this transition will be of utmost importance.
 Business owners will need to evaluate operations, put a plan in place to help employees return to the office, and take precautionary measures to ensure the continued safety of all involved.

 We did some digging to find out what things might look like as we work to bounce back from this crisis and here’s what we found out…